lumigo-io/lumigo-CLI/README.md

 OPTIONS
-  -e, --payload=payload            [default: {}] the JSON payload to send to the function -i, --invocations=invocations    [default: 100] the number of invocations to run for each configuration -n, --functionName=functionName  (required) name of the Lambda function -p, --profile=profile            AWS CLI profile name
+  -e, --payload=payload            [default: {}] the JSON payload to send to the function -f, --file=file                  file that contains the JSON payload to send to the function -i, --invocations=invocations    [default: 100] the number of invocations to run for each configuration -n, --functionName=functionName  (required) name of the Lambda function -p, --profile=profile            AWS CLI profile name